miguelalonso18/fastcdc_evaluation/README.md

 and performance overhead.
 When considering larger blocks, this will then induce better performance due to the reduced number of comparisons.
-On the other hand, variable size chunking considers different-sized chunks, which will inherently identify more chunks to be deduplicated but will have a much larger performance overhead.
+On the other hand, variable size chunking considers different-sized chunks, which will inherently identify more chunks to be deduplicated but will have a much larger performance overhead.

 This project cannot be fully replicated due to the large amount of data we used and couldn't upload.
 We have uploaded what we could.